 The local minority graph is constructed as follows: At first, the samples of minority class with non-zero $u_{i}$ are selected, and then the RWO-Sampling method is run on the selected samples (see Figure \ref{fig1}).
 Then, the two local graphs eliminate the impact of noise and outliers in the RWO-Sampling method.
 In this way, a new sample will not be generated from the samples that may be noises or outliers.

 In Figure \ref{fig2}, the dashed closed line around the original data represents the boundary of the minority class data.
 RWO-Sampling uses a random walk to generate synthetic samples.
-Thus it has opportunities to expand the positive class border and increases the positive class classification accuracy.
+Thus, it can expand the positive class border and increase the positive class classification accuracy.
 Our method separates the positive and negative samples, and the black points of the minority class samples and the red and blue points are the majority sample classes.
 In the algorithm, sample 3 is considered in the majority class as noise or outlier, and therefore the RWO algorithm will not run on it, and sample 3.1 will not be generated.
-In the majority class, red points are considered as noises and eventually eliminated.
+In the majority class, red points are considered noises and eventually eliminated.

 In subsection 3.
 2, the proposed method is compared with the GRWO-Sampling method.
-The advantage of our method, in comparison to the RWO-Sampling, is that the outlier sample will not be increased.
+In comparison to the RWO-Sampling, the advantage of our method is that the outlier sample will not be increased.